johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 # Locating the Target for a generalized NOTIFY and/or DNS UPDATE.

-Section 3 of {{?I-D.ietf-dnsop-generalized-notify}} proposes a new RR type, tentatively with the mnemonic DSYNC, that has the following
+Section 3 of {{!RFC9859}} defines a new RR type, DSYNC, that has the following format:
-format:

     {qname}   IN  DSYNC  {RRtype} {scheme} {port} {target}